OpenSlides/openslides-autoupdate-service/README.md

   `9012`.
 * `AUTOUPDATE_HOST`: The device where the service starts.
 The default is am empty string which starts the service on any device.
-* `KEEP_ALIVE_DURATION`: Time in seconds how often an empty keep alive package should be send to the client.
 * `CERT_DIR`: Path where the tls certificates and the keys are.
 The default is `./cert`.
 * `DATASTORE`: Sets the datastore service. `fake` (default) or `service`.